CVertex/JHPopoverController/README.md

 To Use
 ------

 The two classes you'll need are in the *JHPopoverViewController* sub folder in the Xcode project.
+(JHPopoverView and JHPopoverViewController)

 Once you've included these in your project, use the view by init'ing the controller object and giving it a view controller to present.